 The Medical Administrative Assistant Certificate Program provides an excellent opportunity for a student who is interested in working in the medical field as well as in an office.
-This program will provide the student with a solid background in the administrative skills (keyboarding, accounting, business communications, medical transcription, medical insurance, word processing, etc.) needed for the medical office.
-Applicants to the Medical Administrative Assistant Program must meet the general admission requirements of the College.
-Graduates may transfer into the Medical Assistant Certificate Program.
-Some courses may be taken at the Keene Academic Center.
+This program will provide the student with a solid background in the administrative skills (keyboarding, accounting, business communications, medical transcription,

+BUSC106, ALHC102).....
+2